 But Australia’s diminutive role in Indonesian startups should raise eyebrows.
 We are neighbours, we have a bilateral free-trade agreement, and we are the number one international education destination for Indonesian students.

-This suggests a disconnect between Australian and Indonesian entrepreneurs.
+This suggests a disconnect between the Australian and Indonesian startup ecosystems.

 To turn this around, Australia needs to learn from the US and start circulating Indonesian brains through its economy – not just its universities.

 Strict visa conditions have historically locked Indonesian talent out of the Australian market.
-Opening the labour market to Indonesian talent can strengthen the competitiveness of the Australian startups, as it has in Silicon Valley, where foreign-born engineers are the backbone of the workforce.
+Opening the labour market to Indonesian talent can strengthen the competitiveness of Australian startups as it has in Silicon Valley, where foreign-born engineers are the backbone of the workforce.

 Australia also needs to better leverage its competitive advantage as Indonesia’s favourite education destination.
 For example, a renewed focus on work-integrated learning at our universities can help connect Indonesian students with Australian industry.
-The Australian government’s recent decision to extend work rights for international students for two more years is a big step forward, but much more is needed.
+The Australian government’s recent decision to extend work rights for international students for two more years is a big step in the right direction, but more work is needed.